CadanGlass/BuyersBeacon-Docs/docs/docs/server.md

 ### Authentication (Clerk Integration)

 - Integrates with Clerk for authentication.
-- Likely validates JWTs received from the client in API requests (possibly via middleware configured in `Program.cs`).
+- Validates JWTs received from the client in API requests via middleware configured in `Program.cs`.
-- `ClerkService.cs` probably handles interactions with the Clerk backend API if needed.
+- `ClerkService.cs` handles interactions with the Clerk backend API.
-- `WebhookController.cs` or `AuthController.cs` likely handles incoming webhooks from Clerk (e.g., user creation, updates, deletion) to keep the local user database in sync.
+- `WebhookController.cs` and `AuthController.cs` handle incoming webhooks from Clerk (e.g., user creation, updates, deletion) to keep the local user database in sync.

 ### Real-time Communication (SignalR Hub)